git-artes/gr-isdbt/README.md

 Here in Uruguay we use the so-called "international" version, or ISDB-Tb (ABNT NBR 15601).
 However, the transmission scheme is exactly the same as in the original version, thus both references are equivalent.

-We are in not-so-early (but still very active: **we are starting to work on the transmitter side**) development stages, and any help and/or feedback is still welcome.
+We are in not-so-early development stages (but still very active: **we are working on the transmitter side: see https://github.com/jhernandezbaraibar/gr-isdbt-Tx**), and any help and/or feedback is still welcome.
 Since ISDB-T is similar to DVB-T, some of our blocks are heavily based on Bogdan Diaconescu's (BogdanDIA on git) DVB-T implementation (see https://github.com/BogdanDIA/gr-dvbt).

 **Notes and examples**